deepavadakan/sql-challenge/README.md

 ```

 ## Bonus
 * Create a histogram to visualize the most common salary ranges for employees.
 ![hist_sal_emp](EmployeeSQL/Images/hist_sal_emp.png)

 * Create a bar chart of average salary by title.
 ![avg_salbytitle](EmployeeSQL/Images/avg_salbytitle.png)

 ## Observations
 * Salary for employee ID 499942: $40000

+Hmmm!
+An Assistant Engineer, Engineer, Senior Engineer and Technique Leader all get about the same average salaries?

 ## Contact